BenMcGit/basic-smart-contract/README.md

 ## Description

-This projectis my first attempt in learning the intracacies of the Software Development Lifecycle (SDLC) of a Decentralized Application (DApp).
-Within this project there is a basic definition of a smart contract "Inbox", a script to compile this smart contract into it's ABI and Bytecode, and a script to deploy this to the Rinkeby Etherum Test Network.
+This project is my first attempt in developing a Decentralized Application (DApp).

+This source code contains a smart contract called "Inbox", a script to compile this smart contract into it's ABI and Bytecode, and a script to deploy the smart contract to the Rinkeby Ethereum Test Network.

 Please follow the instructions below to get started.

 ## Getting Started